doaaAlalawi/dots-and-box-project-1/README.md

 ## Description

-this project about a beautiful game that we used to play it when we was younger in school
+this project about a beautiful game that we used to play when we was younger in school

 ### Technical Used